 About the Writer-in-Residence Program

 The Regina Public Library Writer-in-Residence program provides aspiring writers of all genres with the opportunity to receive guidance and advice from an established Canadian writer, while enabling the writer to devote 70% of his/her time to a specific writing project.
-Beginning in September 2015 and ending May 2016, the successful candidate will be available for consultation with individuals requiring assistance on personal writing projects and will plan public readings, literary activities, and programs that will focus on serving and supporting the amateur writing community in Regina.
+The program runs every year from September to May, and there is no Writer-in-Residence from June to August.
+Beginning in September 2015 and ending May 2016, the Writer-in-Residence will be available for consultation with individuals requiring assistance on personal writing projects and will plan public readings, literary activities, and programs that will focus on serving and supporting the amateur writing community in Regina.

 The intent of the program is to: